lumpy darkness

 A Brief History of Time: From the Big Bang to Black Holes.
 Stephen W. Hawking.
 New York: Bantam Books, 1988.

 Choosing and Using a Schmidt-Cassegrain Telescope: A Guide to Commercial SCTs and Maksutovs.
+4th printing 2004.
 Rod Mollise.
 London: Springer-Verlag, 2001.
-4th printing 2004.

 Cosmos.
 Carl Sagan.
 New York: Random House, 1980.